Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem

 The rest of this paper is organized as follows.
-In Section~\ref{s2} we review second-order Krylov subspaces and the SOAR and MSOAR procedures and describe the SOAR and MSOAR methods.
-We establish a number of basic and important properties that connect second-order Krylov subspaces to standard Krylov subspaces and the MSOAR procedures to the standard Arnoldi process.
-In Section~\ref{s3}, based on the SOAR and MSOAR procedures, we propose the RSOAR method and discuss it in some detail.
-In Section~\ref{s4}, we establish upper bounds for the relative residual norms of approximating (refined) Ritz pairs.
-With them, we propose a reasonable criterion for deciding numerical deflation and breakdown.
-We then develop implicitly restarted RSOAR and MSOAR algorithms and discuss how to select reasonable shifts for each algorithm and propose the exact shifts and the refined shifts for the MSOAR and RSOAR algorithms, respectively.
-We present an effective approach to treat numerical deflations.
+In Section~\ref{s2} we review the SOAR and GSOAR procedures, present some properties of them, and describe the SOAR and GSOAR methods.
+In Section~\ref{s3}, we describe the RGSOAR method and discuss some practical issues of it.
+In Section~\ref{s4}, we develop implicitly restarted GSOAR and RGSOAR algorithms with the exact and refined shifts suggested.
+We present an effective approach to treat deflations in implicit restarts.
 In Section~\ref{s5}, we report numerical experiments to illustrate the efficiency of the restarted algorithms and the superiority of the refined algorithm.
+We also compare our algorithms with IRSGA and IRRSGA \cite{wqhuang}, demonstrating that ours perform better.
+More importantly, we compare our algorithms with the Matlab function {\sf eigs}, the implicitly restarted Arnoldi method applied to a commonly used linearization problem, showing that ours generally have sharp superiority to {\sf eigs} in terms of the accuracy and the computational efficiency.
+Finally, we conclude the paper in Section 6.

-Throughout the paper, we denote by $\|\cdot\|$ the spectral norm of a matrix and the 2-norm of a vector, by $\|\cdot\|_1$ the 1-norm of a matrix, by $I$ the identity matrix with the order clear from the context, by the superscripts $T$ and $*$ the transpose and conjugate transpose of a matrix, by ${\cal C}^k$ the complex space of dimension $k$ and by ${\cal R}^{(k+1)\times k}$ the set of $(k+1)\times k$ real matrices.
-We denote by $\sigma_{\min}(F)$ the smallest singular value of a matrix $F$ and by the Matlab notation $A(i:j,k:l)$ the submatrix consisting of columns $i$ to $j$ and rows $k$ to $l$ of $A$.
+Throughout the paper, we denote by $\|\cdot\|$ the spectral norm of a matrix and the 2-norm of a vector, by $I$ the identity matrix with the order clear from the context, by the superscripts $T$ and $*$ the transpose and conjugate transpose of a vector or matrix, by ${\cal C}^k$ the complex vector space of dimension $k$ and by ${\cal C}^{(k+1)\times k}$ the set of $(k+1)\times k$ matrices.
+We denote by $\sigma_{\min}(F)$ the smallest singular value of a matrix $F$ and by the Matlab notation $A(i:j,k:l)$ the submatrix consisting of rows $i$ to $j$ and columns $k$ to $l$ of $A$.